urbit/rust-mixed-with-c/README.md

 ./sh/cachix
 ```

+## TODOs
+### Get everything working.

+- Get `vere-tests` working reliably in CI.
+- Get `arvo-tests` working reliably in CI.
+- Use `git-lfs` to store pills and get that working in CI.

+## Write build scripts for all platforms we care about.

+- Write OSX build scripts.
+- Write Ubuntu build scripts.
+- Write OpenBSD build scripts.
+- Static linking on Ubuntu.
+- Mostly-static linking on OSX.
+- Static linking on OpenBSD?

 ## DEPRECATED Iterative, Imperative Builds with Make

 One of the downsides of using Nix as a build system, is that it needs to fully